Skip to content

 Cultural competency tools and resources

 For white parents who raise Black, Latinx, Asian, and indigenous children, there is even more to learn.
 This period before placement is an ideal time for prospective parents to immerse themselves in what it would mean to parent transracially.
-As a group leader, you can help parents gain a deeper understanding on race, culture, identity formation, and maintaining an anti-racist stance in several ways:
+As a group leader, you can help parents gain a deeper understanding on race, culture, and identity formation in several ways:

 • Have all members review the same transracial parenting resources.
 Read books like I’m Chocolate, You’re Vanilla by Marguerite A. White, or Growing Up Black in White by Kevin Hofmann, and then lead a discussion of the resource during your group session.